You may also like

-United Against Bullying (UAB) is the Anti-Bullying Alliance's new whole-school anti-bullying programme.
+United Against Bullying (UAB) is the Anti-Bullying Alliance's free whole-school anti-bullying programme.

 What is the United Against Bullying Programme?

 The United Against Bullying programme is the Anti-Bullying Alliance’s free whole-school anti-bullying programme.
 It supports schools to reduce bullying and improve the wellbeing of all children, focusing on those most at risk, including children and young people with SEND, children and young people who experience racist and faith-targeted bullying, sexual bullying, homophobic, biphobic and transphobic bullying, looked-after children, young carers and those on free school meals.

 The overall aim of the programme is to establish United Against Bullying Schools.
 These are schools that have evidenced their work to reduce bullying and improve the wellbeing of all pupils.

 The programme is FREE for all schools in England.
 Participating schools receive:

 Before starting the programme, we strongly recommend taking our Bullying and Difference online training course.

 You should aim to register and complete the first step between May – September 2023.
 For the final year of the programme, the deadlines are as follows.